This article originally appeared on Livestrong.com.

 One of the most popular herbs in the world, chamomile is a smart tea choice during that time of the month because it has been shown to relieve muscle cramps and reduce tension that can lead to anxiety and irritability.

-3. Acne – Roobios, Spearmint, Chamomile
+3. Tea for Acne – Roobios, Spearmint, Chamomile

 One of the most common skin problems, acne results when clogged pores or cysts are formed on the face, shoulders, back and chest.
 While no tea in itself can cure acne, some may help combat these nagging blemishes.
 Herbal teas (rooibos, spearmint and chamomile) have been used — as an herbal tea and topically — to combat acne and other skin ailments.